whitneyburton/portfolios/students/1710-front/michelle-hoffman/20180420-michelle-hoffman-m4.md

   I believe this applies to situations outside of programming as well.
 I've noticed that I'm more inclined to do my research and feel more prepared to tackle issues that I normally would leave for others to take care of.
 For example, when my car needed a repair, I started researching on my own and watching videos, prepared to fix it on my own.
 The problem turned out to be a bit more complex than something I could handle without tools, but before Turing I would have just taken it to a mechanic and wouldn't have asked many(if any) questions.

   It's a mindset shift that I've noticed over the last few months that makes me feel more prepared for programming and life in general.

+### What's Next?
+  One of my Strengths Finder themes is Futuristic so I'm adding in this section.
+I'm enthusiastic about learning some more languages and technologies and pursuing personal projects.
+Here are a few things I'm planning to do next:

+  * Learn Rails
+  * Experiment with AR/VR programming
+  * Practice creating beautiful UI elements by finding inspiration on Dribbble and designing a personal website
+  * Experiment with scrollytelling and creating effective animations
+  * Expand on my capstone project to create a functional program for a client